StarRocks/starrocks/docs/administration/Backup_and_restore.md

 ### Restore data via the snapshot

-Restore data snapshots in the remote storage system to the current or other StarRocks clusters to restore or migrate data using [RESTORE](../sql-reference/sql-statements/data-definition/RESTORE.md).
+You can use the [RESTORE](../sql-reference/sql-statements/data-definition/RESTORE.md) statement to restore data snapshots in the remote storage system to the current or other StarRocks clusters.

 The following example restores the data snapshot `sr_member_backup` in `test_repo` on the table `sr_member`.
 It only restores ONE data replica.